rabbitmq/rabbitmq-website/docs/upgrade.md

 can abort an upgrade by switching applications back to the old cluster.

 A blue-green upgrade usually involves the following steps performed by a deployment tool or manually by an operator.
-Refer to the [blue-green upgrade guide](./blue-green-upgrade) for more details about these steps:
+Refer to the [blue-green deployment guide](./blue-green-upgrade) for more details about these steps:

 * Deploy a new cluster with the desired version
 * Synchronie metadata between the old and the new cluster (unless applications can declare their own metadata)